dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/contribution.md

 ---
-title: 'Development'
+title: 'Contribution Guide'
-icon: 'development'
-order: 10
+description: 'Project overview, development guides, conventions etc.'
 ---

-import GithubLogo from 'Pages/uilib/development/assets/github-logo.js' import { Icon } from '@dnb/eufemia/src'
+import GithubLogo from 'Pages/contribution/assets/github-logo.js' import { Icon } from '@dnb/eufemia/src'

-# Development
+# Contribution

 For more development details you may have a look at the confluence pages about [development details](https://confluence.tech.dnb.no/display/EDS/).